Frequent confession

-Many Lutheran Churches and Anglican Churches also encourage going to frequent Holy Absolution, and follow similar teachings as Roman Catholics on frequent Confession.
+Within the Lutheran Churches, as well as among certain high church Anglicans, frequent Confession and Absolution is encouraged in the same way.

 Basis and importance

 The Catholic Church teaches that everyone is called to sanctity, since man was created to love and serve God, the ultimate source of man's happiness.
 For this, God has given the sacraments as God's way of giving divine life to each person.

 The Catechism of the Catholic Church teaches: